Multimedia Computing, B.S.

 Student Learning Outcomes

-• Knowledge of computer methods and tools for processing, recognizing, and creating different media
+2. Students will be able to describe computer methods and tools for processing, recognizing, and creating different media.

-• Ability to identify trade-offs in space and creation time among various forms of multimedia
+4. Students will be able to identify trade-offs in space and creation time among various forms of multimedia.

-• Understanding of hardware mechanisms for storing and generating multimedia, and hardware-software interfaces
+5. Students will be able to understand hardware mechanisms for storing and generating multimedia, and hardware-software interfaces.

 Degree Maps